rachfop/takomo-docs/docs/examples/about.md

 ---
 id: about
 title: About Examples
+description: Examples demonstrating how to build infrastructure with Takomo.
+keywords:
+  - Examples
+  - Takomo
 ---

 Under this section, you can find some real-life examples of Takomo configuration.
 Use them to get a better understanding of how you can use Takomo to configure your AWS infrastructure.